TomConlin/Semantic_Exchange_Format/README.md

-Leveraging existing Semantic Web's definitions to provide context for common, higher level constructs, and to provide a standard metadata format is prudent and enables an immediate base level of interoperatibility.
+Leveraging existing Semantic Web's definitions to provide context for common, higher level constructs, and to provide a standard metadata format is prudent and enables an immediate base level of interoperability.

 Trees may be linearized into paths which are ordered sequences of nodes which may be operated on with some of the same algorithms